farirpgs/fari-app/docs/fate-stunts.md

 <p class="with-anchor"> Master of Mockery </p>

-When you place an aspect such as _Enraged with <Your Name Here>_ on an opponent, that opponent can do nothing but attack you until the aspect is overcome.
+When you place an aspect such as _Enraged with &lt;Your Name Here&gt;_ on an opponent, that opponent can do nothing but attack you until the aspect is overcome.
 (Peter Blake)

 <p class="with-anchor"> Poison Words </p>